bh107/bohrium/doc/source/installation/linux.rst

 Assuming that your GPU-hardware is functioning correctly you need to install an OpenCL SDK and some additional packages::

-  sudo apt-get install ocl-icd-opencl-dev libgl-dev
+  sudo apt-get install opencl-dev libopencl1 libgl-dev

 You should now have everything you need to utilize the GPU engine.